Ilona-da/Hotel_Booking_Cancellations_Analysis/README.md

 # Hotels Cancellations Trends Analysis

 ## Project Overview
-At the start of the analyzed period (July 2015 - December 2016), the two largest hotels of the Tardigrade Inn chain introduced online booking cancellations.
+At the start of the analyzed period **(July 2015 - December 2016)**, the **two largest hotels of the Tardigrade Inn chain** introduced online booking cancellations.
 Management and revenue teams wanted to understand cancellation patterns, quantify their financial impact, and identify actionable ways to reduce losses.

-This analysis aimed to explore how online cancellations affected booking behavior and revenue, and to provide clear, actionable insights for operational and marketing decision-making.
+This analysis aimed to explore how online cancellations affected booking behavior and revenue in given timeframe, and to provide clear, actionable insights for operational and marketing decision-making.
 Data was prepared and explored in SQL (details in the SQL folder), with key findings visualized in a six-page interactive Power BI report.

 ## Power BI Report and Findings
 The final report includes six themed pages, each exploring booking and cancellation dynamics from a different perspective: